visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 profiles.
 The bottom area of the window displays all attributes for the selected host profile.

-Creating a new host profile
+Creating a New Host Profile
 """""""""""""""""""""""""""

 You click the **New profile** button to create a new host profile based on